Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Preliminaries and known results

 \begin{theorem}[Hell and Ne\v{s}et\v{r}il \cite{HN90}] Let $H$ be a $1$-edge-coloured graph. \textsc{$H$-Colouring} is in \Ptime if the core of $H$ has at most one edge ($H$ is bipartite or has a loop), and \NP-complete otherwise. \end{theorem}

 There is no analogue of Theorem~\ref{thm:HNdicho} for edge-coloured graphs.
-In fact, it is proved in~\cite{SignedDicho} that a dichotomy classification for \textsc{$H$-Colouring} restricted to $2$-edge-coloured $H$ would imply a dichotomy for all fixed-target CSP problems.
+In fact, it is proved in~\cite[Section~3]{SignedDicho} that a dichotomy classification for \textsc{$H$-Colouring} restricted to $2$-edge-coloured $H$ would imply a dichotomy for all fixed-target CSP problems.
 Thus, no simple combinatorial classification is expected to exist.
-In fact, even for trees, cycles or complete graphs, such classifications are not easy to come by~\cite{Bthesis}.
-However, some classifications exist for certain classes of graphs $H$, such as those of order at most~$2$~\cite{BBM05,BDHQ05} or paths~\cite{B94}.
+Even for trees, cycles or complete graphs, such classifications are far from trivial, see the PhD thesis~\cite{Bthesis} for an overview of some partial results highlighting the difficulty of the problem.
+Some classifications exist for certain classes of graphs $H$, such as those of order at most~$2$ (see~\cite[Section 3]{BBM05} and \cite[Section 2.1]{BDHQ05}) or paths~\cite[Sections 2 and 3]{B94}.

-For \SWITCH{$H$} with $k=|V(G)|$, (that is, \textsc{Signed $H$-Colouring}), we have the following (where the \emph{switching core} of a $2$-edge-coloured graph is a notion of core where an arbitrary number of switchings can be performed before the self-mapping):
+For \SWITCH{$H$} with $k=|V(G)|$, (that is, \textsc{Signed $H$-Colouring}), we have the following (where the \emph{switching core} of a $2$-edge-coloured graph is a notion of core where an arbitrary number of switchings can be performed before the self-mapping).

 \begin{theorem}[Brewster et al. \cite{SignedDicho,BS18}] Let $H$ be a signed graph. \textsc{Signed $H$-Colouring} is in \Ptime if the switching core of $H$ has at most two edges, and \NP-complete otherwise. \end{theorem}